 Once the amount of the obligation is determined an order is entered by the judge obligating one parent to pay the other monthly support.
 The parent obligated to pay child support has the responsibility to make sure he or she is making the payment each and every month.
 The court order will require that all child support payments be made through the Support Clearinghouse through Automatic Wage Assignment, meaning that the paying parent’s wages will be garnished by the Clearinghouse to make sure the support is paid.
 The parent receiving child support will receive his or her support payments directly from the Support Clearinghouse.
 This assures that the obligation is getting paid regularly each month and that the parent receiving child support is getting paid as required by the court order.
 Any payment not made through the Clearinghouse can be considered a gift and the paying parent may not get credit for that payment.
 Failure to make regular and consistent child support payments will result in a child support arrearage that will accrue interest.

-Child support can be modified if a change of circumstances occurs (i.e., loss of job, decrease in income, increase in income, etc.) and the modification requested is in the best interest of the minor child/children.
+Child support can be modified if a change of circumstances occurs (i.e., loss of a job, decrease in income, increase in income, etc.) and the modification requested is in the best interest of the minor child/children.

 The legal team at the Jensen Law understands how important and stressful the issue of child support can be.
 We are committed to pursuing practical and effective solutions for our clients facing child support issues.
 Our legal team will make sure you understand the child support process in Gilbert, Arizona and will passionately and compassionately make sure your most important asset, your children, are being protected.
 Contact the best family law attorney in Gilbert AZ today for a free consultation about your Gilbert Child Support issues.